iHunterDev/n8n-portable/README.md

 - **`start.js`** - Server startup with environment loading
 - **`stop.js`** - Graceful server shutdown
 - **`load-env.js`** - Environment variable management
+- **`upgrade-n8n.js`** - Interactive upgrader with GitHub release lookup

+## 🔄 Upgrade

+1. **Windows**: Run `scripts\upgrade.cmd`
+2. **Linux & macOS**: Run `./scripts/upgrade.sh`

+The upgrade script checks the currently installed version, pulls the latest stable releases from the GitHub API, and defaults to upgrading to the newest version.
+You can pick any listed release or enter a specific version manually if needed.
+If you encounter GitHub rate limits, set `GITHUB_TOKEN` (or `GH_TOKEN`) before running the script.

 ## ⚙️ Configuration